nathantypanski/nathantypanski.com/pages/software-choice.md

 ### File manager

+- **[Dired](/blog/2014-08-03-a-vim-like-emacs-config.html#dired)** sees the heaviest use from me, since I'm usually already in Emacs if I'm doing real work.
 - [Ranger](http://ranger.nongnu.org/) almost exclusively, but plain shell more often than that.
 I have a [post about it](blog/2013-08-12-ranger.html).
 - On very rare occasions, I will open [Thunar](https://en.wikipedia.org/wiki/Thunar) to satisfy Firefox's "Open containing folder" button in the download list.